cranrob/home_vpn/README.md

      ```
  - a.
 Select 8 and enter, this will update the raspi-config tool.
  - b.
 Select 1 and enter, change the default password.
  - c.
+It's a good idea to change your timezone in Localization settings

-Run the following command on terminal
+5. Run the following command on terminal
     ```bash
      sudo apt update && sudo apt full-upgrade
     ```
- - d.
-Reboot your Pi
+6. Reboot your Pi